How To Highlight Duplicates Between Two Columns In Google Sheets

 One of the most common methods to highlight duplicates is by using conditional formatting.
 This method is easy to implement and provides instant results.

-Follow these steps: (See Also: How Do I Send A Google Sheet As An Attachment)
+Follow these steps: (See Also: How To Add Photos In Google Sheets)

 This formula will count the number of times each value in column A appears in column B. If the count is greater than 1, it means the value is a duplicate, and the cell will be highlighted accordingly.